NextStep Recycling is the only volunteer-based nonprofit electronic recycler for residential, municipal and commercial accounts in Lane County.

 We serve all of Oregon.
 You can drop your electronic waste at our site without an appointment, or you can call us for a pickup.

-We operate 5 days a week, 10:00am to 5:00pm, Tuesday-Saturday, and offer prompt and courteous service.
+We operate 6 days a week, 8:30am to 5:00pm, Monday-Saturday, and offer prompt and courteous service.
 We can supply all sizes of containers for your office collection needs, from buckets for CD/floppy disk collection to large durable containers for monitors, computers, and other large electronic equipment.
 We can send our business waste auditor out to your site to assess your business needs.

 Fees for service: